How to Become a Traveling CNA

 These CNAs typically work with travel CNA agencies to find assignments across the country, lasting from a few weeks to a few months.
 When you work with an agency, it acts as an intermediary between you and the facility.
 If you seek out the agency, you’re assigned to a recruiter who will guide you through the hiring process.
 Sometimes recruiters will reach out to you first.

 While staff CNAs are in direct contact with the facility during the hiring process and beyond, travel CNAs usually have a different process.
 The agency will match you with a facility, negotiate your contract, and inform you about what you need to do to begin working there.
+They’ll also help you learn how to find housing as a travel nursing professional.
 You can also turn to your recruiter for support when there’s an issue between you and the facility.

 Traveling CNA Education